What is earnest money?

 How earnest money works (step-by-step breakdown)

-Step 1: Making and negotiating the offer
+Step 1: Make and negotiate the offer

-Step 2: Going under contract
+Step 2: Go under contract

-You and the seller sign the agreement, then you deposit your earnest money into an escrow account, and the contract goes into effect.
+You and the seller sign the agreement, then you deposit your earnest money into an escrow account and the contract goes into effect.

 Assuming there’s a delay between the contract signing and closing, the seller must de-list the home and change the listing status to pending or contingent, depending on the terms of the agreement.